TETIANA-TR/Google-Sheets/README.md

 ## Summary
 This project offers a cleaned, well-documented analysis of radionuclide emissions in Ukrainian NPPs from 2018 to 2025, with Khmelnytskyi NPP consistently appearing as the safest across multiple metrics.
 The structured data preparation ensures replicability.

+---

+## Future Work
+- Develop interactive **visualizations in Looker Studio and Tableau** to better illustrate trends and comparisons.
+- Continuously **monitor and analyze new data** as it becomes available, especially for Zaporizhzhia NPP after 2022.
+- Expand the project with advanced anomaly detection and predictive modeling.